Tropicana Field Seating Tip

 OK, let me start this by saying I don’t necessarily condone moving into a seat that you didn’t pay for.
 It really isn’t fair to people who did pay for those seats, especially when they are the premium seats that cost a second mortgage.

-However, I don’t recall ever minding someone keeping a good seat warm that belonged to me, so long as they get their butt out of it immediately and didn’t pass gas in it too much.
+However, I don’t recall ever minding someone keeping a good seat warm that belonged to me, so long as they get out of it immediately and didn’t break wind too much.

 My philosophy on moving to a better seat is this: it’s okay so long as you don’t get greedy.
 If there’s 10,000 people in the ballpark, and you move from a seat that’s in the upper level in the outfield to an upper level seat behind home plate, that’s not going to bother me.

-But if I paid for the Legends seats at Yankee Stadium and someone who bought a bleacher seat distracts an usher enough to sit next to me, I might not be too happy about that.
+If I paid for the Legends seats at Yankee Stadium and someone who bought a bleacher seat distracts an usher enough to sit next to me, I might not be too happy about that.
+And there are some premium spots on the Tropicana Field seating chart.

 Anyway, to my point.
 The Rays average about 15,000 a night for most games.
 When the ballpark is barely half full on a good night, and if I wasn’t planning to sit in a premium seat, I would just get the cheapest ticket in the ballpark (which, at present, is for the tbt* Party Deck in left field) and move somewhere behind home plate out of everyone’s way.